Visit Istanbul: Fener and Balat

-The neighborhoods of Fatih , Fener and Balat are surely the ones that have the richest history in Istanbul.
+The districts of Fener, and Balat are surely the ones that have the richest history in Istanbul.
 They are also on the list of the UNESCO heritage sites, and yet it is still a region rarely visited by tourists.
 We like to lose ourselves in these areas wandering around because the atmosphere is really unique.

 Organized like small villages, the tangle of cobblestone alleys that go up and down gives the impression of being in a labyrinth filled with treasures.
 The colorful Ottoman houses, some of which are perfectly restored, the religious buildings, the small craftsmen, the merchants, the children playing in the street and the linen hanging from the windows give this area a unique charm, out of time that will allow you to discover a new side of Istanbul.

 From the 18th century until the end of the Ottoman Empire, it was to decline and almost fall into ruin in the mid-1950s as a result of the pogrom that drove the Greek people out, forcing them to leave Istanbul.
 Turks from the rural exodus from the regions of the Black Sea settle there, and transform forever the neighborhood culturally but also visually because not having the means to maintain the beautiful houses, some of them are falling apart and this once bourgeois neighborhood is still very popular.

 Right next to the Fener district is Balat, the former Jewish quarter of Istanbul, which developed from 1492 when the Jews persecuted under the Spanish Inquisition were welcomed by the Sultan who even sent his fleet to Spain to rescue them.